trinodb/trino/presto-docs/src/main/sphinx/sql/explain.rst

 Show the logical or distributed execution plan of a statement, or validate the statement.
 The distributed plan is shown by default.
-Each plan fragment of the distributed plan is executed by a single or multiple Presto nodes.
-Fragments separation represent the data exchange between Presto nodes.
+Each plan fragment of the distributed plan is executed by a single or multiple Trino nodes.
+Fragments separation represent the data exchange between Trino nodes.
-Fragment type specifies how the fragment is executed by Presto nodes and how the data is distributed between fragments:
+Fragment type specifies how the fragment is executed by Trino nodes and how the data is distributed between fragments:

 ``SINGLE``